 For that reason, liquid net worth is lower than the total net worth.

 Table of Contents

 Why Liquid Net Worth Matters

-It can feel good to quote total net worth, because it’s really an optimized number.
-You’re taking the gross value of your assets, then subtracting your liabilities, which leaves you with a maximum net worth.
+It can feel good to quote total net worth because it’s really an optimized number.
+You’re taking the gross value of your assets and then subtracting your liabilities, which leaves you with a maximum net worth.

-Liquid net worth matters because it better reflects the amount of money you have available if you needed to liquidate your assets in short order.
+Liquid net worth matters because it better reflects the amount of money you have available if you need to liquidate your assets in short order.

 As I pointed out in How to Calculate Your True Net Worth, total net worth uses the following calculation:

 But unless your assets are held in very liquid form, your liquid net worth is really your true net worth.
 That’s because it will take all liquidation costs into consideration.